Collaborative Research and Training Experience (CREATE) program - frequently asked questions

 There is no minimum financial contribution required.
 In-kind contributions are acceptable.

 Trainees can become future employees of the collaborating company.
-The company is assured that the students are trained with the professional skills they require.
+The company is assured that the students are trained with the required professional skills.
 Students could address research issues of importance to the company during the term.

 One of the objectives of the CREATE program is to facilitate the acquisition of skills required by industry.
 Skills acquired through an MBA program may not necessarily fulfill these needs.

-38. Can the same company host internships and also have a representative on the program committee?
+49. Can the same company host internships and also have a representative on the Program Committee?

 Yes, as long as the representative does not directly benefit from the internships.
 The internship provides value-added training for the intern and is not just technical support for the company.
 However, the Chair of the Program Committee may not host trainee internships as a supervisor.